Microsoft Licensing

 The ROI Problem: Why Most Copilot Business Cases Are Built on Assumptions

-The reality on the ground is more nuanced.
-Independent assessments of Copilot deployments consistently reveal three patterns that Microsoft's marketing does not emphasise: adoption rates are lower than expected (typically 40–60 % of licensed users become active users), time savings vary dramatically by role (knowledge workers in content-heavy roles benefit significantly, while many others see minimal impact), and the productivity gains that do occur are difficult to translate into measurable financial outcomes because saved time does not automatically convert to reduced headcount or increased revenue.
+Knowledge workers in content-heavy roles benefit significantly, while many others see minimal impact.
+The productivity gains that do occur are difficult to translate into measurable financial outcomes because saved time does not automatically convert to reduced headcount or increased revenue.
+A consultant who saves an hour per week is valuable only if that hour is redirected to billable work or measurably higher-quality output.

 The ROI Calculation Framework: From Time Saved to Financial Value